This Incredible Yorkshire Coast Pub Walk Is Perfect For Spring

 Feel free to turn around and head back towards Staithes from here, or if you are looking to keep on going, you can enjoy the circular route by heading towards Boulby Mast.
 You then head past Twizziegill Farm, back towards Staithes.

-You’ll head through the beautiful Easington Woods, past the disused mines, back to the fishing village in time for a nice pint.
-Staithes have a couple of decent pubs to visit, and we recommend you head towards the Cod & Lobster.
+You’ll head through the beautiful Easington Woods, past the disused mines, and back to the fishing village in time for a nice pint.
+Staithes has a couple of decent pubs to visit, and we recommend you head towards the Cod & Lobster.
 It serves incredible food and has beautiful views of the fishing port.

-Read More: 6 Of The Best Pub Walks In Yorkshire To Try This Autumn
+Read More: 6 Of The Best Pub Walks In Yorkshire To Try